microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profilephoto-get.md

 Get the specified [profilePhoto](../resources/profilephoto.md) or its metadata (**profilePhoto** properties) from Microsoft 365.

-> **Note**: When attempting to GET a **user** photo, this operation first attempts to retrieve the specified photo from Microsoft 365.
-If the photo is unavailable in Microsoft 365, the API attempts to retrieve the photo from Microsoft Entra ID.
+> **Note**: When attempting to GET a **user** photo, this operation first tries to retrieve the specified photo from Microsoft 365.
+If the photo is unavailable in Microsoft 365, the API trie to retrieve the photo from Microsoft Entra ID.

 The supported sizes of HD photos in Microsoft 365 are as follows: 48x48, 64x64, 96x96, 120x120, 240x240,
 360x360, 432x432, 504x504, and 648x648.
 Photos can be any dimension if they're stored in Microsoft Entra ID.